ethereum-optimism/community-hub/src/docs/protocol.md

 ## Predeploys

+"Predeploys" are a set of essential contracts which are deployed and available in the genesis state of the system.
+These contracts are similar to Ethereum's precompiles, however they are written in Solidity, and can be found in the OVM at addresses prefixed with 0x42.

 ### Predeploy Contracts

+The following concrete contracts are predeployed:

 - **OVM_DeployerWhitelist:** he Deployer Whitelist is a temporary predeploy used to provide additional safety during the initial phases of our mainnet roll out.
 It is owned by the Optimism team, and defines accounts which are allowed to deploy contracts on Layer2.
 The Execution Manager will only allow an ovmCREATE or ovmCREATE2 operation to proceed if the deployer's address whitelisted.